But even if you’ve made some of these mistakes in your online store, they are often not all that difficult to fix.

-You may think this is not necessary since you’ve provided all the necessary details people need to shop any of your listed product or make informed decision.
+You may think this is not necessary since you’ve provided all the necessary details people need to shop for any of your listed products or make an informed decisions.

-However, for most customers, it is very important they know the person behind the business.
+However, for most customers, they must know the person behind the business.
 They want to know the person they are entrusting their payment information with.

 If your contact information is difficult to find and can only be reached with several clicks, potential customers will place less trust in you and may therefore refrain from shopping from your online store.

-Make sure you put your contact details on every page, where it will be readily seen, you can put it in either the header, in the side bar or in the footer.
+Make sure you put your contact details on every page, where they will be readily seen, you can put them in either the header, on the sidebar, or the footer.